dagster-io/dagster/docs/dagster-university/pages/dagster-dbt/lesson-4/3-debugging-failed-runs.md

 Now that we know what the problem is, let’s fix it:

 1. Remove the `zone_population` column from the `stg_zones` model
-2. Rebuild the dbt manifest by running `dbt parse` in the terminal
-3. In the Dagster UI, reload the code location to allow Dagster to pick up the changes.
+2. In the Dagster UI, reload the code location to allow Dagster to pick up the changes.

 At this point, if you materialize the  `stg_zones` asset again, the run should be successful: